How Many Volts Does A Motorcycle Battery Charge With?

 Photo Credit: http://www.motorcyclistonline.com/how-to/dead-motorcycle-battery

 Most of the motorcycle batteries are the conventional ‘lead-acid’ batteries.
 These batteries can be either of 6 volts or 12 volts.
-If the batteries are in good condition, then the actual value of voltages isn’t these values.
+If the batteries are in good condition, then the actual voltage value isn’t these values.

-When the battery is charged fully, and it’s at peak, the terminal voltage of each cell is 2.1V.
-These cells are connected in series combination to provide required voltage.
+When the battery is charged fully and it’s at peak, the terminal voltage of each cell is 2.1V.
+These cells are connected in a series of combinations to provide the required voltage.

 A 6V battery consists of three cells which will give total terminal voltage 3 * 2.1V = 6.3V.
 Likewise, a 12V battery is made up of six cells having a terminal voltage of 2.1V, which will give a total terminal voltage of 12.6V.